 Master's in applied statistics program students focus on utilizing statistical theory and methods to address the practical problems of an evolving society.
 Fields as diverse as medicine, ecology, business, and engineering generate massive amounts of data; statisticians organize and interpret that data for the benefit of individual organizations and of the world.

 Choose a specific degree option or delivery type to learn more about the applied statistics program at Michigan Tech.
 For international students, Applied Statistics is a designated STEM program.

-This option requires a minimum of 30 credits be earned through course work.
+This option requires a minimum of 30 credits be earned through coursework.
 A limited number of research credits may be used with the approval of the advisor, department, and Graduate School.
 See degree requirements for more information.

 A graduate program may require an oral or written examination before conferring the degree and may require more than the minimum credits listed here:

-|5000-6000 series (minimum)||18 credits|
+|5000-6000 series (minimum)||18 Credits|

-|3000-4000 (maximum)||12 credits|
+|3000-4000 (maximum)||12 Credits|

 Bachelor's + 1 Year = Master's Degree

 Our accelerated master's degree program is a faster, easier way for Michigan Tech students to earn a master's degree.
 Up to approved six credits from your bachelor's degree can be applied towards your accelerated master's degree.
 Consult your graduate program director for your individualized plan.
 If you're thinking about pursuing a master's following your bachelor's this option may be the right choice for you.